 quilt vs comforter for summer

 It can be confusing when deciding on quilt or comforter sets for summer.
 With so many options it can be hard to tell which is better for you!
-Here are some of the pros and cons to help make your decision easier. we prefer comforter sets for the summer because the fabric that is used for a comforter set is lightweight, but warm enough for warmer months.
+Here are some of the pros and cons to help make your decision easier.
+There’s nothing like a light and airy quilt to keep your body temperature regulated during the hot summer months but we prefer comforter sets for the summer because the fabric that is used for a comforter set is lightweight, but warm enough for warmer months.
 It will provide you with plenty of warmth on those breezy evenings or during hot flashes in bed!

 Do you need a quilt and a comforter?